lazybee27102/beefsteak-specs/README.md

+# beefsteak specifications

-# bee loves beefsteak, and he gives it a lot of thoughts
+### bee loves beefsteak, and he gives it a lot of thoughts

 1. Modeling article
 2. Server-client architecture